Odisha reports 10 new COVID19 cases in the last 24 hours

-Bhubaneswar: Odisha reports 10 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288017.Khurda district registered the Highest of 3 COVID19 infections followed by Balasore district with 3 cases.
+Bhubaneswar: Odisha reports 10 new COVID19 infections in last 24 hours taking the positive tally in the State to 1288034.Khurda district registered the Highest of 4 COVID19 infections followed by Sambalpur district with 2 cases.

 New Positive Cases: 10